fusioncharts/dev_centre_docs/getting-started/angular/angular/configure-your-chart-using-angular.md

 export class AppModule {}
 ```

-> The `<fusioncharts></fusioncharts>` component is available for use in any component throughout your app.
+> The `<fusioncharts></fusioncharts>` component is available to be used by any component your app.
 We will render our first chart in the main `app.component`.

 ### Add data to `app.component.ts`